 As we grew up, the vast majority of us were given very little to no education in how to use our bodies optimally and efficiently.
 The Alexander Technique fills in this substantial gap in our personal development and allows us to discover a far greater potential in our bodies.
 It also teaches us how to listen and be in healthy dialogue with our physical senses and emotional life.

-Students gradually learn how to cultivate these discoveries for themselves more and more in their own lives.
+Students gradually learn how to cultivate these discoveries for themselves more and more consistently in their own lives.
 Alexander Technique sessions are called lessons because they are designed to teach students to help themselves.

 Origin of the Technique